 FCA in Kenya: since 2014

 We also work to support the local governments to take more responsibility for development in their own regions by virtue of the constitution that was reformed in 2013.
-In this way, local residents can have more influence on decisions regarding their own lives.
+In this way, local residents gain more influence on decisions regarding their own lives.

-The work is conducted in cooperation with local authorities as well as local and UN organisations.
+FCA’s work in Kenya is conducted in cooperation with local authorities as well as local and UN organisations.